prashant-jayan21/minecraft-dialogue/README.md

 # Running a Minecraft Data Collection session #
 The data collection sessions can either be run locally on a single machine (not recommended outside of development), or across multiple machines via LAN.
+We would need the following:
+- Two Minecraft clients for the Architect -- one to view the build region and Builder and one to view the target structure
+- One Minecraft client for the Builder
+- Up to 4 optional Minecraft clients for the 4 "Fixed Viewers" -- these are basically clients containing cameras that will take screenshots periodically from the 4 canonical directions around the build region -- one camera per client

 ## Running locally ##
 On a single machine, start up 3 Minecraft clients.
 Then run the following command: